 Figure B.4.1.
-Catch per unit effort in the most important gear types.
-The bars are based on locations where more than 50% of the catch is haddock and the lines on all records where haddock is caught.
-A change occurred logbooks but later all vessels were required to return logbooks.
+Catch per unit of effort in the most important gear types.
+The dashed lines are based on locations where more than 50% of the catch is haddock and solid lines on all records where haddock is caught.
+A change occurred in the longline fleet starting September 1999.
+Earlier, only vessels larger than 10 BRT were required to return logbooks but later all vessels were required to return logbooks.